YextSolutions/hitchhikers-code/README.md

 Include an **Introduction** section to explain to a user why this resource may be useful to them.
 The introduction can be used to describe different use cases, link to additional reading materials, and give a brief overview of the instructions.

 Afterwards, include an **Instructions** section to walk a user through the steps to implement.
 This should leverage code blocks and images where helpful to give a user a clear understanding of what they should do and most importantly, *why*.

-## Contributing to the Code Bank
-Want to contribute to the code bank?
-Please feel free to submit your ideas either in the [Hitchhikers Community](https://hitchhikers.yext.com/community/) or via our [Idea Submission Form](https://docs.google.com/forms/d/e/1FAIpQLSevu-xe3O93U2Ddws_rF2g3metRzNMFSugcDKOsA_IA4t0eaw/viewform).